jasonj326/variant-application-b7e3st/README.md

 Clarity and Brevity: I strongly believe in "Smart Brevity."
 If I am handing an investment committee or a founder a 20-page memo, I have failed.
 I distill complex risk into actionable decision logs, trackers, and go/no-go inputs.

 Embrace the Gray: Perfect regulatory clarity does not exist in crypto or any emerging tech areas.
-My job is to underwrite the risk based on reason and human emotions and behaviors, provide Best/Base/Worst case scenarios, and give you the confidence to ship.
+My job is to underwrite the risk based on reason and human behavior predictions, provide Best/Base/Worst case scenarios, and give founders the confidence to ship.

 💬 Communication Preferences